ABC unveils fall prime-time lineup

 Fall premiere dates will be announced at a later time.

+In general, the mood at the presentation and the party afterwards is festive, because it comes just a couple of days after dozens of performers learn they have jobs.
+Afton Williamson is starring opposite Nathan Fillion in "The Rookie."

+"I didn't even know how to feel," Williamson said.
+"You cry.
+You jump around.
+You're excited.
+It's probably the coolest.
+It is the coolest thing that's ever happened to me."

-Here's ABC's full prime-time schedule for the fall (new series are bold):
+Here's ABC's full prime-time schedule for the fall (new series in bold):

 Monday